What Makes a Good Financial Model?

 Efficiency in a model will allow both the person putting the model together and the analyst to make the best use of their time.
 This means really paying attention to the formulas and numbers that are going onto the sheet.
 It also includes how these numbers are organized and portrayed with the end goal in mind.

 So, what makes a good financial model?
 Hopefully, this guide has shed some light on what makes a good model and how you can go about building one yourself.
-To learn more, check out these additional free resources:
+CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)® designation and on a mission to help you advance your career.
+To learn more, check out these additional free CFI resources: